surma/surma.dev/content/things/rust-to-webassembly.md

 ## Rust to WebAssembly 101

 Let’s see how we can get Rust to emit WebAssembly with as little deviation from the standard Rust workflow as possible.
-If you look around the internet, a lot of articles and guides tell you to create a Rust library project with `cargo init --lib` and add this line to your `Cargo.toml`:
+If you look around The Internet, a lot of articles and guides tell you to create a Rust library project with `cargo init --lib` and add this line to your `Cargo.toml`:

 |||codediff|toml
   [package]